ThunderDoesPlugins/StaffChat/README.md

 ## Commands:

-StaffChat's command starts with /staffchat alias is /sc
+Commands start with /staffchat alias is /sc

 | Command             | Info                                                      |
 |---------------------|-----------------------------------------------------------|